 14. Lean on each other when times get rough

 “I found out my husband had $40K in credit card debt.
 I didn’t have a job, so I took a job at Starbucks and helped him.
 Two years later, we were debt-free.”

 15. Make sure you have the money fundamentals mastered

-A final piece of advice that our couples enjoying 10+ years of marriage recommended: make sure you have the financial basics down cold.
+A final piece of money and marriage advice that our couples enjoying 10+ years of marriage recommended: make sure you have the financial basics down cold.

 What are those basics?